Mem files your notes. Fasrad does the thing the note was reminding you to do.

 Same rich notes, @-mentions, and backlinks — plus an agent that turns a thread into a written summary, logs it, and follows up.

 Mem is an AI note-taking app.
 You write, it auto-tags, and it surfaces related notes when you open a new one — the organizing happens in the background so you never file anything by hand.
-For people drowning in a messy notebook, that retrieval is the whole point, and Mem is good at it.
+For people drowning in a messy notebook, that capture-and-retrieve loop is the whole point.

 The gap shows up the moment a note implies work.
 A note that says "follow up with the Henning account" is still a note.
 You read it, you go dig up the last email thread, you draft the reply, you book the call, you log what happened.
 Fasrad starts from the same rich-text notes — with @-mentions, backlinks, and notebooks — but it has an email inbox, a calendar, and a CRM attached to the same agent.
 So it can read the actual thread, write the summary note from it, and act on what the note says.